whytekieran/Neo4J-Project/README.md

 Cypher uses ASCII-Art to represent patterns, this form of pattern matching is done in place of the traditional relational approach where we would declare which coloumns we want.
 To refer to a node we use parentheses which look like circles, eg (node).
 To refer to relationships we use square brackets, eg [relationship].
-We can specify the direction of the relation ship by using a syntax something like the following (node1)-[follows]->(node2).
+We can specify the direction of the relationship by using a syntax something like the following (node1)-[follows]->(node2).
 As you can see its very clear what we are specifying, we are saying that node1 follows node2.
 Lastly we can specify labels by using syntax like :label and specify properties by using key-value pairs inside square brackets, eg {key: "value"}.
 Both labels and properties can go inside a relationship or a node.